National security of China: Paramilitary forces

-Military forces abroad

-In 2004 China deployed 95 riot police officers as part of a 125-member unit to Haiti for the United Nations Stabilization Mission in Haiti, a nation with which Beijing does not have diplomatic relations.
-As of that time, China had deployed 297 peacekeepers to five other nations, including East Timor, Bosnia-Herzegovina, Liberia, Afghanistan, and Kosovo.
-China has also sent peacekeeping observers to Ethiopia and Eritrea, various Middle Eastern countries, the Democratic Republic of the Congo, Sierra Leone, and Western Sahara.
-It is a formal participant in the UN Mission for the Referendum in Western Sahara, the UN Organization Stabilization Mission in the Democratic Republic of the Congo (MONUSCO), the UN Mission in Sierra Leone, the UN Mission in Ethiopia and Eritrea, and the UN Mission in Liberia.

 Police and internal security

-China's internal security apparatus is made up of the Ministry of State Security (MSS) and the Ministry of Public Security (MPS), the People's Armed Police, the People's Liberation Army (PLA), and the state judicial, procuratorial, and penal systems.
-The Ministry of Public Security oversees all domestic police activity in China, including the People's Armed Police Force.
+China's internal security apparatus is made up of the Ministry of State Security (MSS) and the Ministry of Public Security (MPS), the PAP, the PLA, and the state judicial, procuratorial, and penal systems.
+The Ministry of Public Security oversees all domestic police activity in China, including the PAP.
 The ministry is responsible for police operations and prisons and has dedicated departments for internal political, economic, and communications security.
 Its lowest organizational units are public security stations, which maintain close day-to-day contact with the public.
-The People's Armed Police Force, which sustains an estimated total strength of 1.5 million personnel, is organized into 45 divisions: internal security police, border defense personnel, guards for government buildings and embassies, and police communications specialists.
+The PAP, which sustains an estimated total strength of 1.5 million personnel, is organized into 45 divisions: internal security police, border defense personnel, guards for government buildings and embassies, and police communications specialists.

 The Ministry of State Security was established in 1983 to ensure "the security of the state through effective measures against enemy agents, spies, and counterrevolutionary activities designed to sabotage or overthrow China's socialist system."
-The ministry is guided by a series of laws enacted in 1993, 1994, and 1997 that replaced the "counter-revolutionary” crime statutes.
+The ministry is guided by a series of laws enacted in 1993, 1994, and 1997 that replaced the "counter-revolutionary" crime statutes.
 The ministry's operations include intelligence collection, both domestic and foreign.

 China has developed an efficient, well-funded internal security apparatus which is tasked with stability maintenance, or "weiwen".
 According to a study conducted by Tsinghua University, based on published police budgets, $77 billion, (514 billion yuan) was appropriated for internal security in 2009, a budget item which is rapidly increasing.